 Marc wouldn’t give up on plants.
 Ready for compost, I’d gently suggest.
-I’ll take it, Marc would insist.
+Let me try, Marc would insist.
 How tenderly he would water each of his friends, especially the hurting ones, the ones he placed in his “magic window.”
 Many revived, such as they were.
 No matter how withered their state, Marc would tend them and take comfort in their company.
 He especially loved little primroses and African violets.

 Marc wouldn’t give up on people either.
 He expressed frustration about particular behaviors, but he always saw the potential for good.
 No matter the odds, he did everything in his power to bring out those seeds of goodness.

 Most important, Marc tirelessly invented ways to reach his students.
 Every year he taught theory, he gave out pens he’d had inscribed with “Not So Hard Theory Café: SOC 255.”
 Theory can be hard, but even limited understanding would, he believed, empower each student.
 Above all, he was committed to helping when he knew others might not, whatever the outcome might be.